If you are interested in the Academy for your student, please fill out the Interest Form below.

 For additional questions, please contact us.

-The Academy will follow HISD schedule.
+The Academy will follow our Public-Private Partnership school's schedule.
 The students will have similar or same major holidays off as public schools in the area.
 A summer session is available for students through an application process that offers a combination of enrichment, SEL, Bible study and the arts.

-Generation One Academy is free to the children attending, but will require that a parent or guardian actively participates in events and school programs, and volunteers time or resources.
+Generation One Academy is FREE to the children attending.
+We require that a parent or guardian actively participates in events and school programs, and volunteers time or resources.
 This requirement is meant to help inspire the child as they see a significant adult in their family participate in their educational process.

 Generation One Academy is an early childhood education center, focused on social emotional learning in a trauma-informed, therapeutic environment.

-The teacher-to-student ratio is 1-to-7.
-The teaching team is comprised of one teacher and one teaching assistant.
+The teacher-to-student ratio varies by age from 1-5 to 1-8.
+The teaching team is comprised of one teacher and one teacher assistant.

-Generation One Academy is located in the Third Ward in
+Generation One Academy is located in the Third Ward inside